Loan Periods and Late Fees

 Interlibrary loan service is available to valid library card holders, except those holding local-use-only cards.
 Library holdings may be requested via the OSL electronic catalog.
 These include materials belonging to any public library in Rhode Island, as well as materials owned by college and university libraries that participate in InRhode.
 Availability of these items is dependent on the owning library’s policies.
 Items not found in the public or InRhode libraries can be requested from other colleges and universities in Rhode Island.
 If the items are not found they may be requested from out of state.
 A one-way shipping charge is required for out-of-state materials and requests are limited to five per month.

-Warwick Public Library materials are available for interlibrary loan with the exception of items for which reserves are not allowed.
+Warwick Public Library materials are available for interlibrary loan with the exception of items classified as equipment or ereader.

 [Approved by Trustees 11-19-15]

 Expect prompt, efficient, courteous treatment from Library staff

 Expect the Library to buy current best sellers and popular materials

 Expect a clean, safe, reasonably quiet building